Meet the Team

 Dr. Hardie helps people to discover and grow in their strengths and resilience, explore their sense of identity as well as making peace and finding meaning in ones experiences and decisions.
 She believes in supporting individuals in finding their best path, being able to heal and how to care for themselves in the future.

-*Accepts Cash Pay, TriCare, and Aetna
+*Accepts Cash Pay, TriCare West, TriCare East, Aetna, and UHC/Optum

 Specialties